ibm-cloud-architecture/governed-ml-ops/README.md

 ---------
 <br>

-### ------- DAY 4 ACTIVITIES --------

-### End-to-end MLOps for Model developed and deployed in Non-IBM Environment:
+### Governed Operationalization of Model developed and deployed in Non-IBM Environment:

 #### REPEAT STEPS 1-3 from above involving Data Sourcing and Virtualization, following the same sequence.